-If you've been involved in major project, you know that even when everyone is in and from the same nation and thus shares similar expectations about labor relations, hierarchies, decision-making, problem-solving, time-use, and so forth, relationship frictions often undermine progress.
+If you've been involved in a huge project, you know that even when everyone is in and from the same nation, and therefore shares similar expectations about labor relations, hierarchies, decision-making, problem-solving, time-use, and so forth, relationship frictions often undermine progress.

-When the worksite is far away and the many of the people implementing the work have dissimilar cultural values, the inevitable relationship frictions of project work are exacerbated.
+When the worksite is far away and the many of those involved have dissimilar cultural values and work-related expectations, the relationship frictions of project work are exacerbated.

-International project management training lowers the risk that contentious value-related factors pose to planning, labor relations, budgets, deadlines, quality-control, and investor satisfaction.
+Working Effectively on International Projects lowers the risk that differing expectations and values pose to planning, labor relations, deadlines, quality-control, and investor satisfaction.

 The Learn More button will bring a reply from partner Cornelius Grove.
 Or phone him at +1-718-492-1896.

 GROVEWELL's Two-Day Training Workshop for Project Managers

-The strength of this workshop lies in the practical nature of the concepts it teaches, and in its application of company-specific or industry-specific case studies that enable attendees to immediately operationalize those concepts.
+The strength of this workshop lies in the practical nature of the concepts it teaches, and in its application of company-specific or industry-specific case studies that enable attendees to operationalize those concepts.

-IMPORTANT: The purpose of this workshop is to supplement other types of PM training, such as Kepner Tregoe, in which little attention typically is paid to cultural and cross-border features of international project management.
+IMPORTANT: This workshop is intended to supplement other types of PM training, such as Kepner Tregoe, in which little attention usually is paid to cultural and cross-border features of international project management.

 Intended participants in this workshop are those who will provide on-site management abroad, such as International Project Managers and their deputies.
 It is also useful for those who will support an overseas project from their company's headquarters.

 Course Overview and Outline